cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ## Core Takeaways

-Each layer of RAG architecture solves a distinct problem, and clarity about which problem you are solving determines architectural success:
+Each layer of RAG architecture solves a distinct problem, and clarity about which problem the team is solving determines architectural success:

 - **RAG** solves "Can I find the relevant information?"
 - **Agentic RAG** solves "How do I find it systematically when the path is complex?"
 - **Risk-first systems** solve "When should the system stay silent or escalate instead of searching?"
 - **Joint optimization** solves "How do retrieval and reasoning co-evolve into a unified capability?"

 On the current state of "Naive RAG": heavy investment in a purely transitional implementation has a shorter half-life while the underlying paradigm shifts.
 The durable investment is in first principles: agentic reasoning patterns, joint optimization architectures, and information retrieval fundamentals.
-Anyone who understands these foundations will be able to navigate whatever the next generation of RAG looks like.
+Teams that grasp those foundations can navigate whatever the next generation of RAG looks like.

 The design principle I keep coming back to is this: RAG remains a sharp tool when scoped correctly; risk spikes when teams treat it as a universal solution.
 The mark of a mature AI system is knowing when to say "I don't have a confident answer right now" and designing that uncertainty into the product experience, with guardrails against hiding it behind a plausible-sounding response.